kimwalisch/primesieve/doc/CPP_API.md

 * If you have specified a non-default start number in the ```primesieve::iterator``` constructor or in the ```jump_to()``` method, then the first ```next_prime()``` invocation returns the first prime ≥ start number.
-If want to generate primes > start number you need to use e.g. ```jump_to(start+1)```.
+If you want to generate primes > start number you need to use e.g. ```jump_to(start+1)```.
 * Note that ```primesieve::iterator``` is not ideal if you are repeatedly iterating over the same primes in a loop, in this case it is better